daattali/daattali.github.io/_posts/2015-04-02-flake-it-till-you-make-it.md

 ---

 One last fun fact-thought: the author mentioned peanut allergies, which are very common.
 When I first moved to Canada I noticed that many kids here are allergic to peanuts, while I never knew of any peanut-allergic kid back in Israel.
 This baffled me and I always jokinlgy said that it's because kids in Israel eat a peanut-containing snack (Bamba) 24/7 from the moment they're born.
 It turns out that this theory actually might have some scientific backing, as shown [in this article from the Journal of Allergy and Clinical Immunology](http://www.ncbi.nlm.nih.gov/pubmed/19000582) :)

+---

+Edit: this post is getting some attention [on Reddit](http://www.reddit.com/r/ZenHabits/comments/318ode/flake_it_till_you_make_it_its_not_always_cowardly/), and I wanted to just add a quote that I liked from a comment that someone made there:

+> while other people may see it as being disloyal to all the things I try, I see it as a commitment to finding what's right for me, a commitment to my growth and learning.
+It's constantly trying new things, admitting it's wrong for me before working up the courage again to start at the bottom of something foreign and new.